 While specialties are not required for bachelor's programs, some students may find it necessary to get as much specialized information as possible prior to working in the field or pursuing higher education endeavors.
 Specializations for this degree program may focus specifically on maternal and child health or may have a more inclusive focus such as family health or health planning.

-Bachelor's Curriculum Expectations
+Bachelor's Level Curriculum

 Planning for Health Promotion and Disease Prevention

 During this course, students may have the opportunity to work on planning and implementation of health promotion programs that focus on specific sectors of society.
-Using public health concepts and ethics, these programs can be designed to assist with the increase in public health awareness and methods for disease prevention.

 Maternal and Child Health